Mining Legal Arguments to Study Judicial Formalism: Related work

 The jurisprudential debate on legal formalism is longstanding and widespread.
 Some authors argue that the term has lost all meaning, while others have sought to rediscover and clarify it \citep{schauer_1988,Nachbar2020}.
 The debate spans sociology of law \citep{weber_1922}, jurisprudence and legal argumentation \citep{schauer_1988}, Law and Economics \citep{Djankov_2002} and critical legal studies \citep{Kennedy2004Disenchantment}.
 Despite the variety of perspectives on formalism, prominent scholars from these different traditions usually discuss the question already noted at the outset: to what extent are the judges bound by existing legal rules and their wording?

-Formalism can be approached analytically, descriptively, or normatively.
-The analytical approach asks, e.g., what formalism is and whether it is possible (e.g. can a judge simply apply a rule given the very same legal system already contains open-textured principles).
-The descriptive approach asks whether judges in fact decide cases in a formalistic manner (e.g. would an average judge indeed reject the appeal on strictly procedural grounds?).
-The normative approach asks whether formalism is desirable and what judges should do when deciding cases - is it right that judges stick to statutory wording rather than purpose?
+Formalism can be approached analytically, normatively, or descriptively.
+The analytical approach asks, e.g., what formalism is and whether it is possible (e.g., can a rule restrict a judge given the very same legal system already contains open-textured principles).
+The normative approach asks whether formalism is a proper way to deal with legal questions---is it right that judges stick to statutory wording rather than purpose?
+Lastly, the descriptive approach investigates whether judges in fact decide cases in a formalistic manner (e.g., would an average judge indeed stick to the letter of the law and disregard general values?).
+For example, \citet{schauer_1988} combines analytical and normative approach to clarify what formalism is and why it is desirable.
+An illustrative example of a descriptive approach would be that of \citet{stiglitz_h_historical_2024} who convincingly investigate how the formalism of US Supreme Court changed throughout history or whether formalistic judges stay formalist \citep{Stiglitz2026}.
+The debate on CEE combines the descriptive and normative aspects by claiming that formalism is omnipresent and undesirable.
+We introduce this debate in the next section.